The Student Conference on Conservation Science-New York offers several dynamic, interactive workshops for attendees.

-Abstract: Interest in biocultural approaches is growing because conservation initiatives increasingly work with diverse local stakeholders to advance conservation objectives.
+Interest in biocultural approaches is growing as conservation initiatives increasingly work with diverse local stakeholders to advance conservation objectives.
 A growing consensus in conservation practice posits that initiatives are more effective and sustainable when they explicitly integrate human needs and aspirations with conservation objectives.
 A biocultural approach takes as a given that human societies and the environment affect and are affected by one another in a reciprocal relationship, necessitating a holistic approach in conservation practice.
-This workshop will introduce the history, origin and application of the concept of biocultural diversity and will explore the implications of a biocultural approach for conservation project design, implementation, and decision-making.
-The workshop will address questions such as: How do you design a project that addresses biocultural diversity?
+This workshop will introduce the history, origin, and application of the concept of biocultural diversity and will explore the implications of a biocultural approach for conservation project design, implementation, and decision-making.
+This workshop will address questions such as: How do you design a project that addresses biocultural diversity?
+How do you find funding for such a project?
 How do you translate results from biocultural research into action?
-Workshop participants will evaluate existing biocultural projects to identify factors that lead to their success and will propose methods reorient existing traditional conservation projects to incorporate a biocultural perspective.
+Workshop participants will evaluate existing biocultural projects to identify factors that lead to their success and will propose methods that reorient existing traditional conservation projects to incorporate a biocultural perspective.

 What am I Going to Do with the Rest of My Life?!
 Exploring Careers in Conservation

-Organizers: Mary Blair, Assistant Director for Research and Conservation Planning, Center for Biodiversity and Conservation, American Museum of Natural History; Alexandra Sutton, Duke University; Rae Wynn-Grant, Columbia University; Cynthia Malone, Columbia University; Elora Lopez, Columbia University.
+Organizers: Alexandra E. Sutton, Duke University; Rae Wynn-Grant, Columbia University; Cynthia Malone, Columbia University; Dr. Mary E. Blair, Assistant Director for Research and Conservation Planning, Center for Biodiversity and Conservation, American Museum of Natural History.